Demonicious/svelte-static-hash-router/readme.md

 ### Svelte Static Hash Router
 A Simple & Easy to use Static page router for Svelte.
 #### 1. Installation
-It's available on NPM under the name 'svelte-static-hash-router' You can Install the package with the command below:
+It's available on NPM under the name 'svelte-static-hash-router'.
+You can Install the package with the command below:

 `npm i -D svelte-static-hash-router`